 Well organized and easy to read.
-Answers questions in a thorough manner.
+Answers critique questions in a thorough manner.

-Clear understanding of the article.
+Demonstrates clear understanding of the article.

 Critique is objective and thorough in identifying both strengths and weaknesses of the study.
-Provides examples to support answers using references or quotes with page numbers.
+Provides examples to support answers using references appropriately.
 Few generalizations are made in the paper.
 Justifies criticisms and offers rational for how a limitation will affect the quality of the study, with some suggestions on using an alternative approach.
 Able to give general information as to how the alternative approach would have eliminated the problem.
 Suggestions are practical.